bsbodden/barudb/docs/bloom.md

 ## Future Work

-While our Bloom filter implementations are highly optimized, several potential enhancements could further improve performance:
+While our Bloom filter implementations are highly optimized and competitive with specialized libraries like FastBloom, several potential enhancements could further improve performance:

+1. **FastBloom-Inspired Optimizations**: Analyze and incorporate the specific techniques that allow FastBloom to achieve its superior lookup performance (1% faster than ours).

+2. **SpeedDB-Inspired Probe Patterns**: Further refine our probe patterns based on SpeedDB's implementation to further improve cache locality.

-1. **Explicit SIMD Vectorization**: Implement direct SIMD intrinsics for even better performance on specific platforms (AVX2, AVX-512, etc.)
+3. **Explicit SIMD Vectorization**: Implement direct SIMD intrinsics for even better performance on specific platforms (AVX2, AVX-512, etc.).

-2. **Blocked Bloom Filters**: Further improve cache locality with dedicated blocks as described by Putze et al. [1]
+4. **Blocked Bloom Filters**: Further improve cache locality with dedicated blocks as described by Putze et al. [1].

-3. **Hybrid Filters**: Explore combinations with other probabilistic data structures like cuckoo filters [8] or quotient filters for improved space efficiency
+5. **Hybrid Filters**: Explore combinations with other probabilistic data structures like cuckoo filters [8] or quotient filters for improved space efficiency.

-4. **Machine Learning-Based Dynamic Sizing**: Use machine learning to predict optimal filter parameters based on workload characteristics
+6. **Machine Learning-Based Dynamic Sizing**: Use machine learning to predict optimal filter parameters based on workload characteristics.

-5. **Hardware-Specific Optimizations**: Further tailor prefetch distances and alignment to specific hardware architectures
+7. **Hardware-Specific Optimizations**: Further tailor prefetch distances and alignment to specific hardware architectures.

 ## References